laserpilot/Guide_To_Cameras_Interactive_Installations/Guide_To_Cameras_For_Interactive_Installations.md

 <strong>Questions to consider when in planning phases:</strong>

-• Where is it being set up?
+ - Where is it being set up?
-• Will it be outside or in the presence of direct sunlight?
+- Will it be outside or in the presence of direct sunlight?
-• What is the lighting control like in the space?
+- What is the lighting control like in the space?
 Does it change throughout the day?
-• How precise does the interactivity need to be?
+- How precise does the interactivity need to be?
 Are you tracking large motions or small ones?
-• How big is the space you're trying to track people in?
+- How big is the space you're trying to track people in?
 Where is the "active" area?
-• How will you run a cable from the camera to your computer?
+- How will you run a cable from the camera to your computer?
 Will cable length be an issue?
-• Does the camera have settings that you can manually control or will it adjust itself automatically?
+- Does the camera have settings that you can manually control or will it adjust itself automatically?
-• Do you need a high quality image, or just something low resolution for tracking?
+- Do you need a high quality image, or just something low resolution for tracking?
-• Is there a lot of movement in the space or in the background, and how will you control for that?
+- Is there a lot of movement in the space or in the background, and how will you control for that?

 Let's start with the most basic and accessible options for most people working with interactive installations for the first time:

 ----------------
-<h2>1.
-The Basic Webcam - RGB</h2>
+##1.
+The Basic Webcam - RGB
 ![BasicWebcam](images/webcam.jpg)

 <small>(<a href="http://www.flickr.com/photos/designios/2066516480/" target="_blank">image source</a>)</small>